 It should be worth noting that less than one-quarter of Requests for Reconsideration are decided in the favor of the applicant.

 If your Request for Reconsideration has been denied you're about six to ten months into the Social Security Disability claims process, depending on how long it took you to file your appeal.
 You now have another 60 days to appeal the denied reconsideration request.
 This is when the real waiting begins.

 After the Request for Reconsideration, the next stage of the disability appeal process is the disability hearing.
-At this stage of the appeal, you will bring your case before an Administrative Law Judge (and you should be working with a qualified disability lawyer when doing so).
-The problem is, it can take a year or more to have your hearing scheduled due to the SSA's hearing backlog.
-By the time your hearing date arrives, you may be two years into the disability claim process.
+At this stage of the appeal, you will bring your case before an Administrative Law Judge.
+You should know that it can take a up to a year or more to have your hearing scheduled due to the SSA's hearing backlog.

 Being Awarded Disability Benefits